jnaiman/csci-p-14110_su2020/syllabus.md

 Students will demonstrate an understanding of data visualization as it relates to plotting datasets related to the orbits of planets around stars and/or motion of stars in galaxies.
 By the end of the course, students will have a basic understanding of programming and  the “best practices” behind data visualization.
 In particular, each student will be able to:
  * Understand programming fundamentals of iterative programs, conditional statements and data input and output
  * Understand how to use the programming language Python to perform a variety of calculations
- * Have a basic understanding of how a computer solves equations that we cannot do analytically and be able to manipulate different computer solvers to do so.
  * Have a basic understanding of some of the considerations that go into making a scientific visualization - computer memory considerations, color, time sampling, etc
- * Make 2 and 3 dimensional movies from their scientific calculations
  * Have a basic understanding of the tools available to share both scientific and other forms of data visualization on the web including online notebooks and online 3D rendering software

 # Course Materials